-The total minimum future commitments under the lease for the year ended December 31, 2020 are as follows:
+The total minimum future commitments under the lease as of December 31, 2021 are as follows:

-The total annual rental for office space was approximately \$971 and \$913 for 2020 and 2019, respectively.
+The total annual rental for office space was approximately \$901 and \$971 for 2021 and 2020, respectively.

 13. Commitments and Contingencies

 The Authority is proceeding with a capital improvement program which the Authority's independent engineer has estimated will entail expenditure of the existing construction funds and potential future bond issues.